Tierran/Ironclaw2E-FoundryVTT-System/README.md

 This system was built from the Boilerplate system found here: https://gitlab.com/asacolips-projects/foundry-mods/boilerplate

 ## Usage

 For rolling actor dice pools, actor sheets have a button to open a dice poll popup, which allows you to select what pools to use for the roll.
 Weapons and gifts can also be rolled directly, as well as Soak, Dodge defense and Rally from the actor's sheet.
 The sheet's Rally roll will attempt to get the right range penalty if the user is targeting another token while Rallying.
 The system supports setting up gifts to grant a variety of bonuses to most of the roll types through the gift sheet, which can be set to trigger with specific conditions or when used with weapons that match its configured attributes.

 Weapons and gifts can be set up to automatically select certain dice pools, as well as giving extra dice for the roll automatically.
-The system will also use the above-mentioned system to add relevant modifiers to the rolls.
+The system will also use the above-mentioned bonus system to add relevant modifiers to the rolls.
 Armor and shields also work, and gifts that add dice (eg. Armored Fighter) can be set up through the special bonus system.

 Extra Career gift is a special case and has its own item type, instead of being a normal gift.
 The system can handle an arbitrary number of them, but will only show the two top ones as dice pools.

 The system has support for dragging items to the hotbar to create usable macros for their quick use.
 The specifics vary by item type, as weapons would ask how it is used (Attack, Spark, Parry, Counter) from its set pools or just pop up a dice pool selection with the only pool set, gifts would pop up either a dice pool, refresh or exhaust dialog, simpler used items would switch whether they are worn/held/lit, and simple gear will just output their info to chat.
 Holding the quickroll modifier key (default *Control*) when you drag an item to the hotbar will instead create a macro to always send the item's info to chat.

 In sheets, things with red outlines signify a clickable function, while blue signifies a double-clickable.
 Single-clicks are usually some function, like opening the dice pool dialog, whereas double-clickable is usually for outputting info to the chat about the thing.
 Double-clicking on weapons sends an info message to chat with buttons for attacking with the weapon, placing an AoE template for relevant weapons, as well as defending against the weapon as the current actor.

 Rolling the defense first will allow the attacker to right click the opposing roll and select a context option to attack against the defense directly, with the attack roll automatically taking the right values from the defense roll.
 Weapon attack damage messages also have soak buttons for different damage levels that allow quickly rolling soak against the weapon as the current actor.
 Attacks that automatically hit (eg. explosions) don't allow a resistance roll immediately and instead ask for the attacker to roll the attack first, then the Soak button rolls both the resistance and the actual soak to reduce the damage.

 The system has some additional context menu / right-click options for chat messages.
 Rolls done with the system's own 'dice rollers' have options to change the roll type, the target number or reroll a one, as well as some additional functions to resolve resisted or counter-attacks while the "Auto-calculate attack damage" option is on.